torbsd/torbsd.github.io/faq.md

 * __Users__

-As a BSD Tor Browser is available, start using and testing it.
-Submit comments a nd questions.
+As a BSD Tor Browser is available, start using and testing it on OpenBSD.
+Submit comments and questions.

 * __Developers__